njlr/rs-core-lib/prion/core.md

 * `template <typename T> constexpr T` **`rotl`**`(T t, int n) noexcept`
 * `template <typename T> constexpr T` **`rotr`**`(T t, int n) noexcept`

 Bitwise rotate left or right.
-As for the standard shift operators, behaviour is undefined if `n` is negative or greater than or equal to the number of bits in `T`.
+The bit count is reduced modulo the number of bits in `T`; a negative shift in one direction is treated as a positive shift in the other.

 ### Floating point arithmetic functions ###